 Cefoperazone Sodium is a third-generation, semi-synthetic, broad-spectrum cephalosporin antibiotic.
-It is resistant to β-lactamase and is often used to study drug-protein binding such as penicillin binding proteins.
+It is resistant to β-lactamase and is often used to study compound-protein binding and expression and inhibition of penicillin binding proteins (PBPs).

 |Mechanism of Action||Like β-lactams, cephalosporins interfere with PBP (penicillin binding protein) activity involved in the final phase of peptidoglycan synthesis.
 PBP’s are enzymes which catalyze a pentaglycine crosslink between alanine and lysine residues providing additional strength to the cell wall.
 Without a pentaglycine crosslink, the integrity of the cell wall is severely compromised and ultimately leads to cell lysis and death.
 Resistance to cephalosporins is commonly due to cells containing plasmid encoded β-lactamases.
 Cefoperazone however, is largely resistant to β-lactamases produced by resistant cells.|